Jardin des Plantes: Alpine Garden

 The Alpine Garden was created in 1931, and is about three meters higher than the other parts of the garden.
 It is divided into two zones, connected by a tunnel.
 It contains several different microclimates, controlled by the water distribution, the orientation toward the sun, the type of soil and the distribution of the rocks.
-It is home to plants for Corsica, the Caucasus, North America and the Himalayas.
+It is home to plants of Corsica, the Caucasus, North America, and the Himalayas.
 The oldest plant is a pistachio tree, planted in about 1700.
 This tree was the subject of research by the botanist Sebastien Vaillant in the 18th century which confirmed the sexuality of plants.
 Another ancient tree found there is the metasequoia, or dawn redwood, a primitive conifer.